George Farmer (wide receiver, born 1958)

 George Farmer III (born December 5, 1958) is an American former professional football player who was a wide receiver in the National Football League (NFL).
 He played college football for the Southern Jaguars.
-He played four seasons in the NFL for the Los Angeles Rams (1982–1984) and the Miami Dolphins (1987).
+He played four seasons in the NFL for the Los Angeles Rams from 1982 to 1984 and the Miami Dolphins in 1987.
 Farmer is the father of former USC wide receiver George Farmer.